tinode/chat/README.md

 #### `{note}`

-Client-generated notification for other clients currently attached to the topic.
-Notes are "fire and forget": not stored to disk and not acknowledged by the server.
+Client-generated ephemeral notification for forwarding to other clients currently attached to the topic, such as typing notifications or delivery receipts.
+The message is "fire and forget": not stored to disk per se and not acknowledged by the server.
 Messages deemed invalid are silently dropped.
-They are intended for ephemeral notifications, such as typing notifications and delivery receipts.
+The `{note.recv}` and `{note.read}` do alter persistent state on the server.
+The value is stored and reported back in the corresponding fields of the `{meta.sub}` message.

 ```js
 note: {